Everything You Want to Know About German Measles or Rubella

 German measles or Rubella

-Rubella or German Measles is a type of viral infection which causes a red rash on the body.
-Along with red rashes, people suffering from rubella may also experience fever along with swelling of the lymph nodes.
-This is highly contagious disease and can be spread from one person to another with sneezing or coughing from an infected person.
-You may also suffer from measles by sharing food and drinks with the infected person.
+Rubella, or German measles, is a viral infection that causes a red rash on the body.
+Along with the rash, those infected may experience fever and swollen lymph nodes.
+This highly contagious disease spreads through sneezing or coughing from an infected person and can also be contracted by sharing food and drinks with them.

-In various developed countries, after the introduction of the rubella vaccine, the cases of measles decreased.
-However, it is still active in certain parts along with various developing countries such as India.
-Even though the disease is more common in children between the age of 5-9 years, it may also occur in the adults.
+In various developed countries, the introduction of the rubella vaccine has decreased the incidence of measles.
+However, it is still prevalent in developing countries.
+Although the disease is more common in children aged 5–9, it can also affect adults.

 General Symptoms of German Measles